 After the client signs-off on the design drafts and prototypes I begin the process of developing the application:

 c) Promotion to Production

-During this stage we get final sign-off from the key players on the team, and especially the client.
+During this stage I get final sign-off from the key players on the team, and especially the client.